Get the Military Insider Newsletter

 No outside help is allowed while taking the ASVAB, including the math sections of the test.
 That means you cannot use a calculator to take the ASVAB.

 Depending on which version you take, the ASVAB will include up to 55 questions on math concepts.
-Study for the ASVAB by taking a practice test.
+Start studying by taking the ASVAB practice test.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.